-A. The development design in the CE-3 Zone shall indicate what areas shall be left in a natural condition.

-- B. The development design will minimize impacts to the open space and hillside terrain. - C. The design will incorporate a trail system for public use and access to natural spaces beyond the development area.
+- A. The development design in the CE-3 Zone shall indicate what areas shall be left in a natural condition. - B. The development design will minimize impacts to the open space and hillside terrain. - C. The design will incorporate an interconnected trail system for public use, which includes trail access to natural spaces beyond the development area.